 Posted on October 08th, 2017

-Family members can seek compensation on behalf of a loved one who passed away as a result of workplace asbestos exposure within 1 to 3 years from the date of death.
+Family members may also have the option to file a wrongful death claim on behalf of the estate but only as long as the statute of limitations has not run out.
+Usually, they can seek compensation on behalf of a loved one who passed away as a result of workplace asbestos exposure within 1 to 3 years from the date of death.

-A recent case involving a wrongful death asbestos exposure claim is that of Thomasina Fowler of Bloomfield, New Jersey, who filed against Union Carbide Corporation after her husband, Willis Edenfield, had been diagnosed with malignant mesothelioma in October 2010.
-The man had been exposed to asbestos for approximately 40 years while working in a chemical plant which manufactured asbestos-containing adhesives.
+A recent case involving a wrongful death asbestos exposure claim is that of Thomasina Fowler of Bloomfield, New Jersey, who filed against Union Carbide Corporation after her husband, Willis Edenfield, was diagnosed with malignant mesothelioma in October 2010.
+The man was exposed to asbestos for approximately 40 years while working in a chemical plant that manufactured asbestos-containing adhesives.
 Union Carbide Corporation had supplied the facility with raw asbestos for 12 years.

 Since mesothelioma has a very aggressive progression, Edenfield passed away only 3 months after diagnosis.
 Due to the fact that her husband's death was so sudden, Fowler did not have the opportunity to find out relevant information regarding his occupational asbestos exposure.
 Accordingly, Union Carbide Corporation took advantage of this aspect, stating that there was no proof of the man's direct contact with the carcinogen, and the court initially agreed.

 The plaintiff did not just claim that asbestos was present inside the building her husband was working in, but also that Edenfield would touch asbestos on a daily basis.
 Furthermore, some of his former co-workers testified that he used to scoop asbestos and store it into bags.
 Indeed, evidence that Union Carbide provided over 40,000 pounds of asbestos during the 12-year period was subsequently found.
 All this new information changed the original ruling and allowed the trial to go on.